PySean/mutools/postmutect/README.md

 ```
 - `-d`

-  `--directory`: The output directory containing the chromosome segment VCFS
+  `--directory`: The input directory containing the chromosome segment VCFS
   for each BAM sample pair.